SaiMahitVaddadi/EGAT-Private/TO-DO.md

 - Few-shot learning:
     - Write out the skeleton code that does so.
     - Use 2D and 3D molecular similarity.
 Clean up the REINVENT code that does so.
+    - Use the MCS tool to see the level of similarity between the support and query.

 - Symbolic Regression:
     - Write out the skeleton code.